Senegal COVID-19 Information

 - Are U.S. citizens permitted to enter?
 Yes

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes

-- Effective October 22, all travelers to Senegal over the age of two years must present an original COVID-19 test certificate showing a negative result and testing will no longer be available upon arrival.
+- All travelers to Senegal over the age of two years must present an original COVID-19 test certificate showing a negative result.
 The test must occur within five days of entry into Senegal.
 The results must be from a PCR test (not a rapid test) and be issued by a laboratory approved for such testing or a recognized international health organization.
 Travelers transiting Senegal must also show such proof if they will be present in Senegal more than 24 hours or wish to exit the airport.

 - Verification of testing compliance will be undertaken by the airline prior to departure.
 Passengers without a negative COVID-19 test may not be permitted to board.